 Breast Explant in Augusta, GA

 Many patients experience negative side effects and health concerns after a breast implant procedure.
 If this has happened to you, you could be an excellent candidate for a breast explant.
-At Southeastern Aesthetic Surgery, Dr. Troy Austin, a board-certified plastic surgeon, and Dr. Matthew Isakson, plastic surgeon, perform breast explant procedures for residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
+At Southeastern Aesthetic Surgery, our team of skilled plastic surgeons includes Dr. Manuel Medina and board-certified plastic surgeons Dr. Troy Austin and Dr. Matthew Isakson, perform breast explant procedures for residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
 We are also happy to provide our services to residents of Aiken and the neighboring communities in South Carolina.

 Many patients experience negative symptoms and health concerns that may be related to a previous breast implant procedure.
 If this has happened to you, you may be a candidate for a breast explantation procedure.

 As the name implies, breast explant is the removal of breast implants.
 This surgery is performed as an outpatient procedure under general anesthesia and is designed to bring the breasts back to their original, pre-implant size while also eliminating symptoms and discomfort potentially caused by breast augmentation or reconstruction.
 Dr. Austin, Dr. Isakson, and Dr. Medina, highly experienced in implant removal utilizing the en bloc technique with complete removal of the implant and breast capsule.

 Why is Breast Implant Removal Necessary?

 Breast implant removal is a personal choice made by women who may be dissatisfied with their breast implants for a number of reasons.